 Professionals who view your profile want to be able to put a face to a name.
 This is what they expect:

-Make sure your summary is polished—its your preview.
-In addition, recruiters are much more likely to read a profile when there is a summary to give them an idea if the person is a good candidate.
+Make sure your About section is polished—its your preview.
+In addition, recruiters are much more likely to read a profile when there is an About section to give them an idea if the person is a good candidate.

-The following are some examples of what to write in your summary:
+The following are some examples of what to write in your About section: